tensorflow/models/official/projects/waste_identification_ml/README.md

     accordingly.

 -   CAREFULLY choose a TPU type which can be turned ON and OFF after usage.
-    Preferred one is below - `bash ctpu up --name waste-identification --zone us-central1-a --tpu-size=v3-8 --tf-version nightly --project
+    The preferred one is below - `bash ctpu up --name waste-identification --zone us-central1-a --tpu-size=v3-8 --tf-version nightly --project
-    waste-identification-ml` After the execution of the above command you will see 2 virtual devices with name "waste-identification" each in TPU and COMPUTE ENGINE section.
+    waste-identification-ml` After the execution of the above command, you will see 2 virtual devices with name "waste-identification" each in TPU and COMPUTE ENGINE section.

 ### ***Get into the virtual machine***

-The virtual machine which is a TPU host can be seen in the COMPUTE ENGINE section of GCP.
+The virtual machine, which is a TPU host, can be seen in the COMPUTE ENGINE section of GCP.
 We will use this virtual machine to start the training process.
 This machine will use another virtual instance of TPU that is found in the TPU section of the GCP.
 To get inside the TPU host virtual machine :

--   Go the COMPUTE ENGINE section in the GCP
+-   Go to the COMPUTE ENGINE section in the GCP
 -   Find your instance there
--   Under the "Connect" tab of your instance you will see "SSH"
+-   Under the "Connect" tab of your instance, you will see "SSH",
--   click on SSH and it will open another window which will take you inside the virtual machine.
+-   Click on SSH and it will open another window which will take you inside the virtual machine.
 -   Use the following commands inside the virtual machine window :